-Note: This is the sixth in a series of six profiles of each candidate that will be participating in the South Carolina Libertarian Party Presidential Debate on November 2nd.
-The debate will be at Francis Marion University in Florence, SC.
-If you want more information, check out our event page at https://sclp.org/events/sclp-presidential-debate/
+Note: This is the sixth in a series of six profiles of each candidate that participated in the South Carolina Libertarian Party Presidential Debate on November 2nd.

 Dr. Jorgensen was born in 1957 in Illinois.
 She graduated from Baylor University with a BS in Psychology in 1979 and then in 1980 she received a master’s degree in Business Administration from Southern Methodist University.
 Then in 2002 she earned her PhD in Industrial/Organizational Psychology from Clemson University.
 After finishing at SMU, she began working for IBM with large computer systems.
 Dr. Jorgensen moved on to start her own company providing hardware and software solutions in the accounting industry.
 She then co-founded DigiTech, Inc., a software duplication company that worked with companies such as AT&T and NCR.
 In 1992 she ran for the 4th Congressional District of South Carolina.
 Then in 1996 she was Harry Browne’s running mate on the Libertarian Ticket for President.
 She is currently a senior lecturer at Clemson University.

 I. What do you like to do in your spare time when you are not spreading the cause of Liberty?

 A. I enjoy walks with my Basset Hound, Gertrude.

 II.
 What would you do on your first day as the POTUS?